Photo: Bob McLelland

 This is the Myth part of the story

-A myth has existed for decades that Bryant attended the Roanoke Touchdown Club banquet and that he then steered Thornhill to Daugherty.
+A myth has existed for decades that Bryant attended the Roanoke Touchdown Club banquet and then steered Thornhill to Daugherty.
 The myth’s other half was Bryant did this in return for Daugherty having sent him famed quarterback Joe Namath to Alabama two years earlier.

 In “Raye of Light,” I debunk the myth from my research.
 The only true part of the story was Bryant attended the banquet and met Thornhill – after Charlie had already committed to Michigan State through Carillot’s recruiting efforts.